taoshidev/proprietary-trading-network/docs/miner.md

 Please keep in mind that only one order can be submitted per minute per trade pair.
 This limitation may interfere with certain HFT strategies.
 We suggest verifying your miner on testnet before running on mainnet.

-**Getting Started**
-When first getting set up, we recommend running `mining/run_receive_signals_server.py` and `mining/sample_signal_request.py` locally to verify that order signals can be created and parsed correctly.
+When getting set up, we recommend running `mining/run_receive_signals_server.py` and `mining/sample_signal_request.py` locally to verify that order signals can be created and parsed correctly.

 After that, we suggest running `mining/run_receive_signals_server.py` and `mining/sample_signal_request.py` in conjunction with `neurons/miner.py` on testnet.
 Inspect the log outputs to ensure that validators receive your orders.
 Ensure you are on your intended enviornment add the appropriate testnet flags.